no-more-secrets/utilities/README.md

                 make> # session are still intact:
                 make> print h
                 5

+                make> # Now source a Makefile into the session. make> # (no targets are run).
+                make> . src/Makefile

+                make> # At this point all variables loaded make> # from the Makefile are available for make> # inspection/changing in the REPL.

                 make> quit

     * recycle - Recycle Bin for Linux.
 This is intended as a